-This chocolate fondue recipe is an incredibly decadent and rich dessert, perfect for New Year’s Eve, Valentine’s Day, or a birthday dinner.
-It's perfectly melted, smooth chocolate, perfect for your favorite dippers.
-It’s simple to make and such a fun interactive experience for everyone.
-Included also is an assortment of sweet treats and fruit.
-This will soon be your favorite sweet treat!
+This Chocolate Fondue recipe is an incredibly decadent and rich dessert, perfect for New Year’s Eve, Valentine’s Day, or a birthday dinner.
+It's rich, smooth, simple to make, and such a fun interactive experience for everyone.

 Chocolate Fondue Video Tutorial

-A wide variety of chocolate will work great for this fondue recipe.
-At the bare minimum use high-quality chocolate chips.
-Guittard chocolate chips are my favorite.
+A wide variety of chocolate will work great for this fondue recipe, but the best chocolate for fondue is a high-quality chocolate.
+My favorite is Guittard chocolate chips.
 If you can spend a little more on the chocolate move up the quality scale a little to the chocolate bar found in the candy aisle at the grocery store.
-You can also buy coverture chocolate from Amazon or a local bakery supply store.
+You can also buy couverture chocolate from Amazon or a local bakery supply store.

 (Amazon links included are links to chocolate that you may find useful.
 I may receive a small commission if you purchase through these links. )